 Acts 17:1-2: “When Paul and his companions had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a Jewish synagogue.
 2 As was his custom, Paul went into the synagogue, and on three Sabbath days he reasoned with them from the Scriptures…”

 Acts 18:1-4: “After this, Paul left Athens and went to Corinth.
 2 There he met a Jew named Aquila, a native of Pontus, who had recently come from Italy with his wife Priscilla, because Claudius had ordered all Jews to leave Rome.
 Paul went to see them, 3 and because he was a tentmaker as they were, he stayed and worked with them.
 4 Every Sabbath he reasoned in the synagogue, trying to persuade Jews and Greeks.”

 Before we arrive at Acts 20, there is an established pattern by Paul.
 It was his custom to attend gatherings on the Sabbath with both Jewish and Greek people.

-Too often we use our Greek/Roman mindset to understand the Bible.
+Too often we use a Roman mindset to understand the Bible.
 Days do not end or begin at midnight.
 They end/begin at sunset.